Shenzhen: Sports

 Shenzhen is the host of several international sports events.
 In August 2011, the city has hosted the 26th Summer Universiade, a multi-sporting event for university students.
 In 2018, Shenzhen hosted a pre-season National Hockey League game between the Calgary Flames and Boston Bruins.
 From 2019 to 2028, Shenzhen is hosting the WTA Finals tennis tournament, which is the season-ending championship for women's tennis.
 Shenzhen is also one of the host cities of the 2019 FIBA Basketball World Cup.
 Shenzhen is also a popular destination for skateboarders from all over the world, due to the architecture of the city and its lax skate laws.

 Shenzhen has several multi-purpose sports venues.
 Shenzhen Stadium, located in the Futian District, was the home of Shenzhen F.C. until the club got dissolved in 2024.
 For the 2011 Summer Universiade, Shenzhen has constructed several sports venues, such as the Shenzhen Bay Sports Center in the Nanshan District and the Shenzhen Universiade Sports Centre in the Longgang District.

 One of the most significant sporting events unique to Shenzhen is RoboMaster, an annual intercollegiate robot competition founded and hosted by DJI based on autonomous moving target shooting.
 Started in 2015, the competition introduced a 5-on-5 MOBA-style robot combat between university students around China and later the world.
-Rewards to the competition include a prize pool of 3,750,000 RMB and a job landing at DJI.
+Rewards at the competition include a prize pool of 3,750,000 RMB and a job opportunity at DJI.